Arie van Deursen and Diomidis Spinellis, 2022

-Practice: Where possible, we will try to learn from actual software systems.
-To that end, students will engage with the architecture of an open source system.
-Furthermore, the course will involve 3-4 guest lectures by architects responsible for complex commercial software systems.
-We also intend to invite 3-4 international architects for a 15 minute Ask Me Anything session over skype, in which they offer answers to questions asked by students of the course.
+Practice: Where possible, we try to learn from actual software systems.
+To that end, students engage with the architecture of an open source system.
+Furthermore, the course involves 3-4 guest lectures by architects responsible for complex commercial software systems.
+We also often invite 3-4 international architects for a 15 minute Ask Me Anything session over skype, in which they offer answers to questions asked by students of the course.

-There will be 3-4 lectures for each of the three components (practice, theory, research).
+There are typically 3-4 lectures for each of the three components (theory, practice, research).

-Each team will select an open source system (from GitHub or other forges).
-Teams will conduct an in depth study of the architecture of the system they picked, looking at it from different (theoretical) perspectives.
-The student findings will be collected in various essays, each of around 1,000 words.
-Each team is expected to deliver four essays.
-Three of these will be related to the what, how, and who of the system as highlighted above.
-The fourth essay can be either a research essay, exploring how one of the research topics discussed in class applies to the system under study, or it can be a topic of choice that is most relevant for the system under study.
+Each team selects an open source system (from GitHub or other forges).
+Teams conduct an in depth study of the architecture of the system they picked, looking at it from different (theoretical) perspectives.
+The student findings are collected in various essays (blog posts).
+The specific essays vary per year, but relate to what, how, and who of the system and to various quality attributes relevant for the systems under study.

-Students are encouraged to share their essays publicly: To that end, the course will offer an on line “book” where student essays will be collected and made available, under the overarching title Delft Students on Software Architecture (DESOSA).
-This book series was inspired by Brown and Wilson’s Architecture of Open Source Applications (AOSA) 3, in which architects themselves explain the history and roadmaps of software applications, and the architecctural decisions made to realize these.
+Students are encouraged to share their essays publicly: To that end, the course offers an on line “book” where student essays are collected and made available, under the overarching title Delft Students on Software Architecture (DESOSA).
+This book series was inspired by Brown and Wilson’s Architecture of Open Source Applications (AOSA) 2, in which architects themselves explain the history and roadmaps of software applications, and the architecctural decisions made to realize these.

-Furthermore, teams will make actual changes to the systems under study, for example by offering pull requests that resolve currently open issues, or issues that they have discovered themselves.
-While the changes themselves will typically be fairly small, the process of making these changes will offer the students an opportunity to engage with (“feel”) the current architecture of the system.
+Furthermore, teams make actual changes to the systems under study, for example by offering pull requests that resolve currently open issues, or issues that they have discovered themselves.
+While the changes themselves are typically fairly small, the process of making these changes offers the students an opportunity to engage with (“feel”) the current architecture of the system.